 • bacterial meningitis;

-• heart valve disease - bacterial endocarditis;
+• damage to the heart valves – bacterial endocarditis;

 • gonorrhea, syphilis;